T

 viewpoint

-A wide boardwalk adjacent to the Château Frontenac, offering spectacular views of the St. Lawrence River and the Lower Town.
+A wide boardwalk located in front of the Château Frontenac, offering panoramic views of the St. Lawrence River and Lower Town.
 It's a perfect spot for a leisurely stroll and photos.

-• Enjoy the street performers often found here in warmer months.
+• Look for street performers during warmer months.

 Directly accessible from Fairmont Le Château Frontenac.